der-mur/book1-zynq-intro/README.md

 This epub edition has been created with high resolution diagrams, which makes the file size quite large (93 MB).
 It can be viewed on many freely-available epub readers, but it looks much better on some than others (for example, I found that it renders very well on [Sumatra PDF](https://www.sumatrapdfreader.org/free-pdf-reader) and [Calibre](https://calibre-ebook.com/); note that I have no affiliation with either company).
 The epub version can also be viewed on the Kindle for PC app - to do this, you need to send it to your Kindle library. ([See this link.](https://www.amazon.com/sendtokindle))

 #### High Resolution Figures
-High resolution PNGs are available [here](figures).
-These are freely available for use, but please give attribution if you do so!
+High resolution PNGs are available [here](figures/png).
+I have generated all of these images myself, and they are freely available for use, but please give attribution if you do so!

+#### PDF Sample Chapters
+Sample chapters are available [here](sample_chapters).